openebs/website/website/src/blogs/2017-06-29-openebs-on-the-growth-path-releases-0-3.md

 - OpenEBS Storage Containers (VSMs) are completely orchestrated and managed via Kubernetes.
 - VSMs seamlessly work with your preferred pod networking
 - OpenEBS supports dynamic provisioners like EBS and GCP
-- *maya,* the Storage CLI can be used to fetch granular IO usage statistics similar to your Amazon Cloud Watch
+- *maya*, the Storage CLI can be used to fetch granular IO usage statistics similar to your Amazon Cloud Watch

 Additional changes can be looked up at our [OpenEBS Project Tracker](https://github.com/openebs/openebs/wiki/Project-Tracker).